Cobie Legrange

+Early life

+Legrange was born in Boksburg, South Africa.

 Professional career

-Legrange was born in Boksburg, South Africa.
-He played on the British circuit in 1962 but performed poorly.
+In 1962, Legrange played on the British circuit but performed poorly.
 In April 1963, he returned to South Africa to improve his play.
 He maintained a very diligent practice schedule, practicing 8 hours a day, 5 days a week for the remainder of the year.

 The results immediately paid off.
 In the summer of 1964 he finished second in the French Open to Argentine legend Roberto De Vicenzo, taking him to a playoff.
 On 28 June 1964 he won the Dunlop Masters at Royal Birkdale Golf Club by one stroke.
 He built a 4-shot lead on the front nine but nearly lost it all.
 However two strong pars on the last two holes assured a one shot win.
 He was the only player to match par (288) on the esteemed course.
 One week later, on 4 July, he won the qualifier for the 1964 Open Championship earning him entry to his first major championship.
 He also won a number of events on the Australian circuit that fall.
 On 21 September 1964, he won the Lake Karrinyup Bowl by one stroke over Australian veteran Kel Nagle.
 On 26 October 1964, he won the Wills Masters in dramatic fashion over American star Jack Nicklaus and Australian Bruce Devlin.
 Legrange built an eight shot lead on the front nine but after a three-putt on the 16th he had nearly lost it all to playing partner Nicklaus.
 He dramatically birdied the last two holes, however, to shoot an even par 73 win by three.
 He earned 4,000 pounds in the victory.
 Finally, on 8 December 1964, at the Wattie's Tournament in New Zealand, he tied Bill Dunk for a third and final victory down under.
 He was two behind on the 71st hole but eagled it and then went up and down for par at the last.
 This extraordinary play earned him a special foreign invitation to the 1965 Masters Tournament.